archalshiba/civil-calculation-space/README.md

 ## 3. Development Roadmap: Version 1.0 (Complete)

-The initial development plan for **Civil Calculation World** is now feature-complete.
+The initial development plan for **Civil Calculation Space** is now feature-complete.
 The application provides a robust, offline-capable, and private toolkit for professional engineers.

 ### Phase 1-10: Foundation and Features (Complete)
 - **[✓]** Established a responsive global layout and a comprehensive library of reusable UI components.